OSInside/kiwi/doc/source/building.rst

 -----------------------

 KIWI can build images for the distributions which are **equal** or **newer** compared to the table below.
-For anything older please consider to use the legacy KIWI version *v7.x* For more details on the legacy kiwi,
+For anything older use the legacy KIWI version *v7.x* For more details on the legacy KIWI,
 see: :ref:`legacy_kiwi`

 The most compatible environment is provided if the build host is of the same distribution than the target image.
-For images build with the Open Build Service (OBS) this always applies.
-In any other case please check the table if your *Host* vs. *Image* target combination is known to be supported.
+This always applies for the Open Build Service (OBS).
+In other cases please check the table if your target combination is known to be supported.

 .. table::